-Is this proof of the afterlife?
-Well no not really and it is not really a technology that we would be able to use and stand by to say 'hey here is the proof'.
 Is it reliable?
 Again with the pareidolia aspect, it is really no more reliable than a ghost box or any other piece of equipment really but they are still widely used in the field.
 It is more what you make of the results and how you interpret them.
 Take it for what it is.
 I feel it is worth doing your own experimenting with to see what results you get.
 Sometimes when investigating the paranormal, you have to just let it all go and see what happens.
 I know I can get caught up in trying to debunk things all the time and it may mean I am missing out on something.
 Would I try this?
 Yes and in fact I have set up video loops on many occassions, however in my case nothing happened.
 This of course is something that would be a long process not just a one off test on a random investigation.
 It is an area you would have to dedicate your time to.
 I think it would be really interesting to study.
 It won't necessarily give me proof of the paranormal but really what is proof?
 Will there ever be proof?
 Some things are just worth trying and experiencing for yourself.
 I mean we aren't necessarily trying to prove anything to anyone but ourselves!

 Have you used video ITC?
 What format do you use and what results have you received?
 Do you think we are looking at the faces of spirits or is it a case of pareidolia?